 An offer in compromise may be rejected for a variety of reasons.
 An offer will likely be rejected if the taxpayer:

-- Has the ability to pay the tax liability in full, either immediately or on an installment payment agreement;
+- Has the ability to pay the tax liability in full, either immediately or through an installment payment agreement;

-- Has provided insufficient documentation, despite Department requests for additional information;
+- Has provided insufficient documentation, despite the Department's requests for additional information;

 - Omitted or undervalued income or assets on the application;

-- Has collected the taxes at issue from customers but failed to remit to the Department;
+- Has collected the taxes at issue from customers but failed to remit the taxes to the Department;

 - Has a history of regular or willful non-compliance with Tennessee tax laws;